krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

 -  ``plugin.motionfunc(x,y,dx,dy)``: called when the mouse is moved to (x,y) with delta (dx,dy) from its previous position.
 -  ``plugin.idle()``: called when the GUI is not working.
--  \`plugin.eventfunc(type,args=""): Generic hook for other events, e.g., button presses, from the GUI.
+-  ``plugin.eventfunc(type,args=""): Generic hook for other events, e.g., button presses, from the GUI.
+Currently not used.
 -  ``plugin.closefunc()``: called before the viewport is closed.

 **Configuration functions** (these may be called during plugin setup,